 In this lecture, you will learn how to note key words and phrases and have lyrics form around them naturally while diversifying them from your other songs and other artists you may write similarly to.

 Hello!
-I have been writing lyrics for 14 years and teaching music and songwriting for 12 years.
-For the last few years I have been helping songwriters all over the world write lyrics more effectively and helping them create a daily practice of connecting with their inner creativity and inspiration while writing tons of clever lyrics.
+I have been writing lyrics for 15 years and teaching music and songwriting for 13 years.
+Along with the many facets and structures of songwriting, I teach songwriters the metaphysics of inspiration and how to connect with the unlimited source within themselves to write amazing and inspired lyrics.
 I look forward to connecting with you in my course!
-Adam